wunderwuzzi23/blog/content/posts/2020/machine-learning-attack-series-generative-adversarial-networks-gan.md

 [![Husky](/blog/images/2020/fakehusky.png)](/blog/images/2020/fakehusky.png)

 ### Attacks Overview

-These are the core ML threats for Husky AI that were identified in the [threat modeling session](/blog/posts/2020/husky-ai-threat-modeling-machine-learning/) so far and that I want to research and build attacks for.

-Links will be added when posts are completed over the next serveral weeks/months.
-The more I learn, the more attack ideas come to mind also, so there will likely be more posts eventually.

 1. [Attacker brute forces images to find incorrect predictions/labels](/blog/posts/2020/husky-ai-machine-learning-attack-bruteforce/) - Bruteforce Attack
 2. [Attacker applies smart ML fuzzing to find incorrect predictions](/blog/posts/2020/husky-ai-machine-learning-attack-smart-fuzz/)